363

 I stood there in disbelief.

 "Really?
-You're still on that farce are you?"
+You're still on that farce, are you?"

-Freddie and Christie wandered off to watch some of the players while Weasil signed me in.
+Freddie and Christie wandered off to watch some players while Weasil signed me in.
 Only me.
 I was mumbling under me breath what about himself, but he just mumbled back that I was the pro.
 AS IF!
 I was given a sticky paper with a number on it and told to put it on me chest and go over to table number 30 where me competitor, Mr. Chang was just sitting down.
 I did not plaster it on me chest, I just held onto it quite embarrassed.

-I saw both Freddie and Christie at a table of four playing, but no Weasil.
+I saw Freddie and Christie at a table of four playing, but no Weasil.
 I walked to the bar and ordered meself a tomato juice.
-Me mouth was dry and after last night's debauchery I needed something with vitamins in it.
+Me mouth was dry, and after last night's debauchery, I needed something with vitamins in it.
 I strolled around and looked at every blond head in the room, but no Weasil.
 I got to the back of the room and noticed people going in and out and a lot of boisterous noise and laughter coming from within a back room.

 "What's back there?"
 I asked a bystander.